codex-protocol/deprecated.service.codex-registry-api/README.md

-### 10/16/18: This repository has been deprecated in favor of a different back-end repository which will be made open-source at a later date.
+### 10/16/18: This repository has been deprecated in favor of a different back-end repository which will likely not be made open-source.
+This repository has been archived for reference, but should not be considered up to date or useable by any means.

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)